 Rich CherryManaging Partner

-Rich serves as co-chair for Museums and the Web, an international conference exploring the social, cultural, design, technological, economic, and organizational issues of museums in a digital world.
-He also serves as president of the MuseWeb Foundation, which he co-founded to accelerate innovation in both cultural practice and business models.
-He is currently vice chair of the Culver City Cultural Affairs Commission, a board member of the Culver City Cultural Affairs Foundation and a project advisor on the National Science Foundation funded Maine Mathematics and Science Alliance STEM Program.
+Rich serves as co-chair for MuseWeb, (formerly Museums and the Web), an international conference exploring the social, cultural, design, technological, economic, and organizational issues of museums in a digital world and as president of the MuseWeb Foundation, which he co-founded to accelerate innovation in cultural practice and business.
+He was vice chair of the Culver City Cultural Affairs Commission, a board member of the Culver City Cultural Affairs Foundation, and a project advisor on the National Science Foundation-funded Maine Mathematics and Science Alliance STEM Program.

 Before his museum career, Rich worked in technology in banking and manufacturing, and as a field service engineer.
 He was also a commercial diver in the Gulf of Mexico and served six years in the United States Marine Corps.